British Hit Singles & Albums: History

-1977–96 original editors
+1977–1996 original editors

 The first edition was published as The Guinness Book of British Hit Singles in November 1977.
-It wasn't the first Guinness music reference publication, as the previous year a book called The Guinness Book of Music Facts & Feats had been published.
+It was not the first Guinness music reference publication, as the previous year a book called The Guinness Book of Music Facts & Feats had been published.
 It also contained feats from the world of classical music.

 The first edition was issued to coincide with the 25th anniversary of the first UK singles sales chart, which was published in November 1952, by the New Musical Express.
 Subsequently, a new edition was published every two years, adding a few hundred titles to each edition.

 Keeping in line with the book's parent publication The Guinness Book of Records, each edition of British Hit Singles also contained a 'facts and feats' section, which included various lists of remarkable chart feats such as 'most hits', 'most no. 1 hits', 'most weeks on chart' or 'Least successful chart artist'.
 Also included in the books were photographs (often with captions) and introductions written by the four authors.
 They also wrote a bi-annual lookback on the major developments in the UK charts in the two preceding years.

 The series was soon regarded as the number one source for music and chart reference, thanks to the commercial success of the books and its various sister publications (see below).

 The series' 10th edition, published in June 1995, was the last to feature its original authors Rice, Rice and Gambaccini.
 From the 11th edition onwards, the book was compiled by in-house editors at Guinness Publishing and, later, by David Roberts who had already been a chart editor and designer for the original team.

 1997–2006

 From the 12th edition onwards (published in 1999), the book was published every year rather than bi-annually.
 In 2004, the book merged with The Guinness Book of British Hit Albums to form The Guinness Book of British Hit Singles & Albums.
-The eighteenth edition of the book (2005) was billed as a "Special Collector's Edition" as it featured detailed information on the 1,000 Number Ones in the UK Singles Chart from Al Martino's "Here in My Heart" on 14 November 1952 to Elvis Presley's "One Night / I Got Stung" (Limited Edition Collector's re-issue), 22 January 2005.
+The eighteenth edition of the book (2005) was billed as a "Special Collector's Edition" as it featured detailed information on the 1,000 Number Ones in the UK singles chart from Al Martino's "Here in My Heart" on 14 November 1952 to Elvis Presley's "One Night / I Got Stung" (Limited Edition Collector's re-issue), 22 January 2005.

 The 19th edition (2006) was the last in the series.
 A supposed 20th edition was due to be published in 2007, but apparently the original publishers lost interest in chart reference books after their contract with The Official Charts Company expired, which saw that organisation sell the contract to Virgin.